cgtuebingen/low-poly-painter/README.md

 2. **Optional:** Create a new virtual environment in this folder, e.g.
 `virtualenv --python=D:\Python27\python.exe env`
 (Use `source env/bin/activate` or deactivate to enable/disable this virtualEnv)
-3. `pip install numpy scipy pillow svgwrite opencv-python`
+3. `pip install numpy scipy pillow svgwrite opencv-python bresenham`
 4. Change to cloned directory
 5. Run the program: `python lowpolypainter.py lenna.jpg`